-He then succinctly captures the whole dilemma of this Negro upper crust:
+He then succinctly captures the whole dilemma of those in the Negro ‘upper crust’:

 because the upper colored group is desperately afraid of being represented before American whites by this lower group, or being mistaken for them, or being treated as though they were part of it, they are pushed to the extreme of effort to avoid contact with the poorest classes of Negroes.
 This exaggerates, at once, the secret shame of being identified with such people and the anomaly of insisting that the physical characteristics of these folk which the upper class shares, are not the stigmata of degradation.
 (1933: 199)

-Here Du Bois explicitly draws out the intra-racial implications and grounds of this aspect of double consciousness—what he identifies as “being ashamed” of members of one’s group, and, thus, “indirectly”, of oneself.
-He also reiterates a theme that was apparent from the very beginning of his thinking about double-consciousness—its close connection to divergent personal as well as political strategies for managing, and working to transform, the conditions giving rise to it.
+Here Du Bois draws out the intra-racial implications and grounds of this aspect of double consciousness – what he identifies as “being ashamed” of members of one’s group, and, so, indirectly and implicitly, of oneself.
+He also reiterates a theme arising from the first in his thinking about double-consciousness – its close connection to divergent personal and political strategies for managing, and working to transform, its social conditions.
 He identified these especially in the 1903 “Faith” text, where he speaks both of “double classes” and of “pretense or revolt”, “hypocrisy or radicalism”.
-In the 1920 text, Du Bois notes that such feelings of shame can motivate the strategy of “race suicide”—“the attempt to escape from ourselves”, as he describes assimilation.
-This attempt involves—and also is grounded in—“a drawing of class lines inside the Negro race” and “the emergence of a certain social aristocracy” defined by “looks”—by which Du Bois presumably means complexion—as well as education, income, cultivation, and aspiration.
+In the 1920 text, Du Bois notes that such feelings of shame can motivate the strategy of “race suicide” – “the attempt to escape from ourselves”, as he describes assimilation.
+This attempt involves – and also is grounded in – “a drawing of class lines inside the Negro race” and “the emergence of a certain social aristocracy” defined by “looks” – by which Du Bois presumably means complexion – as well as education, income, cultivation, and aspiration.

-But this class-based sense of shame is both impediment and adjunct of any strategy based on race pride and solidarity, as well, since such shame and embarrassment can present an obstacle to any concerted political action, which demands racial unity in common cause, and under the leadership of the “talented tenth” of race aristocrats, to be successful.
-While calling for efforts to “to build up a racial ethos”, Du Bois thus warns against too extreme a version of such “propaganda for race pride”, counseling Blacks to avoid reproducing what he describes as a “superiority complex among the white and the yellow race”.
+But this sense of shame is both impediment and adjunct of any strategy based on race pride and solidarity, as well, since it can undermine any concerted political action, which demands racial unity in common cause, and under the leadership of the “talented tenth” of race aristocrats, to be successful.
+While calling for efforts “to build up a racial ethos”, Du Bois thus warns against too extreme a version of such “propaganda for race pride”, counseling Blacks to avoid reproducing what he describes as a “superiority complex among the white and the yellow race”.

 4.3 Dusk of Dawn (1940)

-There is a discussion of what appears to be more or less the same phenomena in Du Bois’s book Dusk of Dawn, published in 1940, two years after Du Bois turned seventy.
-Indeed, since Dusk of Dawn is more nearly autobiographical in design than Souls—its subtitle is An Essay Toward an Autobiography of a Race Concept—it’s not surprising that Du Bois writes more expansively there of the experience of living in conditions of segregation and white supremacy, even though he doesn’t use the term employed in Souls.
+There is a discussion of something like double-consciousness in Du Bois’s book Dusk of Dawn, published in 1940, two years after Du Bois turned seventy.
+Indeed, since Dusk of Dawn is more nearly autobiographical in design than Souls (its subtitle is An Essay Toward an Autobiography of a Race Concept) it’s not surprising that Du Bois writes more expansively there of black life in conditions of segregation and white supremacy, even though he doesn’t use the term employed in Souls.
 But also, by this time, his conception of race itself has opened up even further beyond that of any linear historical development.
 As he writes at the end of the central chapter of that book, “The Concept of Race”,

 It had as I have tried to show all kinds of illogical trends and irreconcilable tendencies.
 Perhaps it is wrong to speak of it at all as “a concept” rather than as a group of contradictory forces, facts, and tendencies.
 (1940: 133)